ostrodmit/ostrodmit.github.io/papers.md

 __Concentration Inequalities for the Exponential Weighting Method__
 Moscow Institute of Physics and Technology, 2014 (in Russian)
-Adviser: Yuri Golubev
 [[pdf]](assets/theses/my-MSc-thesis.pdf)